syncopika/gifCatch_desktop-Windows-/readme.md

 ## capture screenshots on your Windows desktop and create a gif!

 This application lets you select what part of the screen to screenshot, specify how many screenshots to take with delay, and creates a gif from them.
-I used MinGW gcc(5.3.0) to make/compile this project.
+I use MinGW gcc(5.3.0) to make/compile this project.
 Currently a work-in-progress.

 #### this is the current look of the application:
 ![current look of the gui](screenshots/current.png "current look")

 There are adjustable settings, such as the <b>number of frames</b>, the <b>time delay between frames</b>, and <b>color filter choices</b> (currently only saturation and inversion filters are available).

-Additionally, you can create a gif from a folder of .bmp images (24-bit and 32-bit!) by specifying the full path to a directory on your Desktop (i.e. C:\Users\Nicholas\Desktop\myFolder - not quite sure right now why the directory must be on the Desktop).
+Additionally, you can create a gif from a folder of .bmp images (24-bit and 32-bit!) by specifying the full path to a directory (there's a 44-character limit on the full path currently that I need to fix).
 This feature is particularly useful if you have some bmp images that you have edited (i.e. in MS Paint, which on my machine automatically outputs 24-bit bmps) and want to put them together in a gif.
 If recreating a gif from pre-collected bmps, you also have the option of adding a caption! (but currently only Impact font is used, with size 32)

 things to do: